Allan-njoroge/interior-design/README.md

 ﻿# interior-design
 Company Website Project - README
 Overview
 This is a multipage website project created for a fictional company.
 The website is designed to showcase the company's history, products, services, recent advertisements, and enable online transactions.
 The project utilizes HTML, CSS, and incorporates some JavaScript functionalities.

 Pages
-Entry Page (index.html): This serves as the entry point to the website.
+Landing Page (index.html): This serves as the entry point to the website.

 Home Page (home.html): Provides a brief history of the company.

 Products Page (products.html): Displays different products offered by the company.

-Photoshop Page (photoshop.html): Features information related to Photoshop services.

-Advertisement Page (advertisement.html): Showcases the company's recent advertisements.

-Transaction Page (transaction.html): Includes a form for online transactions.

-Exit Page (exit.html): Serves as the exit point from the website.
+Content Page (content.html): Displays, information about the company and projects done by the company.

 Features
 a) Background Images